mikaelpatel/Cosa/README.md

 4. PCF8591 2-Wire 8-bit A/D and D/A converter.
 5. ADXL345 Digital Accelerometer.
 6. nRF24L01 Single Chip 2.4GHz Transceiver.
-7. DHT11 Humidity & Temperature Sensor device driver.
+7. DHT11 Humidity & Temperature Sensor.
-8. HC-SR04/US-020 Ultrasonic range module device driver.
+8. HC-SR04/US-020 Ultrasonic range module.
+9. ST7735R, 262K Color Single-Chip TFT Controller.
-9. Slave device support for SPI, TWI and OWI.
+10. Slave device support for SPI, TWI and OWI.

 The reference documentation for each device driver hardware module may be found in the Cosa/references directory.